 NOTE: Important!
-A DHCP server must be enabled on the main Keenetic to which the Access point will be connected.
+A DHCP server must be enabled on the main Keenetic to which Adapter will be connected.

 For other Keenetic models, operating mode change must be done via the web interface.

 On the 'General system settings' page, click 'Change operating mode' and choose the 'Adapter' mode.

 TIP: Note: If the web configurator of your router does not have an additional Adapter mode and only the Extender mode is available, go to the instruction 'Configuring the 'Adapter' mode in new models'.

 You will see a warning window about changing the device's operating mode.
 Press 'Change mode' to confirm.

 Next, you will see the mode change status and an information message about how to connect your Keenetic in the selected mode to your home network, and how to access its web interface after changing the operating mode.

 So, to set up the connection between the adapter and the main Keenetic, tap (not hold down, just press and release) once or twice (respectively to connect to a 2.4 GHz or 5 GHz Wi-Fi network) the (WPS/Wi-Fi) button on the Keenetic in Adapter mode.